 Please see the scholarship pages to learn more about TAGT Scholarships:

-TAGT awards for TAGT Area Teacher of the Year, Parent of the Year, Advocate of the Year, Administrator of the Year and Rising Star Teacher are presented to individuals in recognition of service, contribution and commitment to gifted education.
+TAGT Area Awards for Teacher of the Year, Parent of the Year, Advocate of the Year, Administrator of the Year and Rising Star Teacher are presented to individuals in recognition of service, contribution and commitment to gifted education.
 Members of the TAGT Membership and Parent Involvement Committee will review the nomination materials of all Area Award winners.
 From that pool, the TAGT State Award Winners are selected in all five categories.